 - a.
-First and foremost you need a dataset to conduct a validation of an AI model.
-I chose the standard dataset available on CARPL which contains 500 chest x-rays for the validation.
+First and foremost you need a dataset to conduct a validation of any AI model.
+I chose the standard dataset available on CARPL which contains 440 chest x-rays for the validation. - b.

-- b.
 Secondly, as for validation we need inference results from the algorithm and ground truth to conduct a pre-deployment testing.
-Using the platform I uploaded the inference results which I obtained from the algorithm and updated the ground truth.

-- c.
-Lastly, I validated the performance of the AI model, the image depicts ROC curve on the left hand side and shows an AUC value for one of the various abnormalities AI model was trained and developed for.
-On right hand side, the dots predicts the images that were used for the validation.
+Using the platform I uploaded the inference results which I obtained from the two algorithms and updated the ground truth from the front end that I got from the radiologists in the imaging center itself. - c.
+Lastly, I validated the performance both of the AI models, the image below depicts ROC curve on the left hand side and shows both the AUC values for various abnormalities that the AI model was trained and developed for.
+On right hand side, the scatter plot predicts the images that were used for the validation.
 Different colors depicts different kinds of results.

-- 1. Blue-True negatives
+1. Blue- True negatives

-- 2. Red-True positives
+- 2. Red- True positives

-- 3. Green-False positives
+- 3. Green- False positives

-- 4. Yellow-False negatives
+- 4. Yellow- False negatives